 Joel Dapello

-Joel was the founding engineer at BioBright (acquired by Dotmatics), working with Charles Fracchia and Adam Marblestone to develop the first end-to-end encrypted data collection and analysis platform for life sciences.
-He completed his PhD in Applied Mathematics at Harvard University working with Jim DiCarlo and David Cox studying real and artificial neural representations and developing brain-inspired methods to improve adversarial robustness in deep learning models.
+Joel was the founding engineer at BioBright (acquired by Dotmatics), where he worked with Charles Fracchia and Adam Marblestone to develop a lab-integrated electronic lab notebook and the first end-to-end encrypted data collection and analysis platform for life sciences.
+He completed his PhD in Applied Mathematics at Harvard University working with Jim DiCarlo and David Cox studying the high-dimensional geometry of real and artificial neural representations and developing brain-inspired methods to improve adversarial robustness in deep learning models.

-Currently, Joel is a machine learning scientist at Altos Labs, where he founded and developed the multimodality foundation models program and now leads a cross-functional team developing agentic AI platforms for therapeutic target assessment and prioritization.
+Currently, Joel is a machine learning scientist and technical lead at Altos Labs, where he worked with Thore Graepel and Morgan Levine to found and develop the multimodality foundation model program.
+He now leads a cross-functional team of biologists and ML engineers developing and deploying agentic AI systems for therapeutic target assessment and prioritization.